replit/river/README.md

 ### Connection Status

-River define two types of reconnects:
+River defines two types of reconnects:

-1. Transparent reconnects: we lost the connection temporarily and reconnected without losing any messages.
-To the application level, nothing happened.
+1. **Transparent reconnects:** These occur when the connection is temporarily lost and reestablished without losing any messages.
+From the application's perspective, this process is seamless and does not disrupt ongoing operations.
-2. Hard reconnect: we've lost all server state and the client should setup the world again.
+2. **Hard reconnect:** This occurs when all server state is lost, requiring the client to reinitialize its environment.
+These reconnect signaled through `session status` events.

-We can listen for transparent reconnects via the `connectionStatus` events but realistically no applications should need to listen for this unless it is for debug purposes.
-Hard reconnects are signalled via `sessionStatus` events.
+You can listen for transparent reconnects via the `connectionStatus` events, but realistically, no applications should need to listen for this unless it is for debugging purposes.
+Hard reconnects are signaled via `sessionStatus` events.

 If your application is stateful on either the server or the client, the service consumer _should_ wrap all the client-side setup with `transport.addEventListener('sessionStatus', (evt) => ...)` to do appropriate setup and teardown.

 ```ts
 transport.addEventListener('connectionStatus', (evt) => {